 The purpose of the Governance and Sustainability Committee (the “Committee”) of the Board of Directors (the “Board”) of Micron Technology, Inc. (the “Company”) shall be to:

-- 1.06 Development of Corporate Governance Guidelines.
-Assist the Board in discharging its responsibilities relating to the development and recommendation to the Board of Corporate Governance guidelines and principles applicable to the Company; and
+1.06 Development of Corporate Governance Guidelines.
+Assist the Board in discharging its responsibilities relating to the development and recommendation to the Board of Corporate Governance guidelines and principles applicable to the Company.

-3. Chairmanship.
-Unless the Board elects the Committee Chairman, the members of the Committee shall designate a Chairman by the majority vote of the full Committee membership.
+3. Chair.
+Unless the Board elects the Committee Chair, the members of the Committee shall designate a Chair by the majority vote of the full Committee membership.

 4. Duties and Responsibilities